humdrum-tools/humdrum-documentation/guide/ch20/index.md

 Hierarchical Sections
 ---------------------

-For many applications, it is useful to define \"nested\" structures where two or more sections form part of a larger section.
+For many applications, it is useful to define "nested" structures where two or more sections form part of a larger section.
 Humdrum section labels allow users to distinguish hierarchical *levels*.
 Levels are indicated by the number of greater-than signs following the section